Partial Wave Analysis of $e^{+}e^{-} \rightarrow \pi^{+}\pi^{-}J/\psi$ and Cross Section Measurement of $e^{+}e^{-} \rightarrow \pi^{\pm}Z_{c}(3900)^{\mp}$ from 4.1271 to 4.3583 GeV: Introduction

-In this paper, we measure the cross sections of ${\EE\rightarrow\pi^{\pm}Z_{c}(3900)^{\mp}(\rightarrow\pi^{\mp}J/\psi)}$, ${f_{0}(980)(\rightarrow\PP)J/\psi}$, and $\PPS J/\psi$ (the ensemble of $f_{0}(500)$, $f_{0}(980)$, and $f_{0}(1370)$) through PWA of 17 data samples with c.m. energies $\sqrt{s}$ from 4.1271 to 4.3583 GeV.
-Two different models are used to parameterize $\PPS$ to obtain the cross sections: one is the Breit-Wigner (BW) function, the other is the K-matrix~\cite{Wigner:1946zz,Aitchison:1972ay,Anisovich:2002ij,Peters:2004qw}.
-The parameters of $\ZCP$ and the fractions of the sub processes are given by PWA.
-Based on the precise cross section measurement of the $\EEPPJ$ process reported in Ref.~\cite{BESIII:2022qal}, the cross sections of the sub processes are given.
+In this paper, we measure the cross sections of ${\EE\rightarrow\pi^{\pm}Z_{c}(3900)^{\mp}(\rightarrow\pi^{\mp}J/\psi)}$, ${f_{0}(980)(\rightarrow\PP)J/\psi}$, and $\PPS J/\psi$ [the ensemble of $f_{0}(500)$, $f_{0}(980)$, and $f_{0}(1370)$] through PWA of 17 data samples with c.m. energies $\sqrt{s}$ from 4.1271 to 4.3583 GeV.
+Two different models are used to parametrize $\PPS$ to obtain the cross sections: one is the Breit-Wigner (BW) function, the other is the K-matrix~\cite{Wigner:1946zz,Aitchison:1972ay,Anisovich:2002ij,Peters:2004qw}.
+The parameters of $\ZCP$ and the fractions of the subprocesses are given by PWA.
+Based on the precise cross section measurement of the $\EEPPJ$ process reported in Ref.~\cite{BESIII:2022qal}, the cross sections of the subprocesses are given.
 The data sample with $\sqrt{s} = 4.1780$ GeV is used as an example to illustrate the analysis method.